MattechLab/monalisa/docs/rst/7-1_thermodyn_info.rst

 This is consistent with a reversible isothermal compression of an ideal gas, as assumed.
 We will assume that the *rest of the universe* experiences no heat exchange during a reversible process so that the entropy of that part is unchanged.
-Since the computer is a cyclic engine, it is also experiencing no changes of entropy between the begining or each new cycle.
+Since the computer is a cyclic engine, it is also experiencing no changes of entropy between the beginning or each new cycle.
 The non-zero entropy changes during the reversible process are therefore those of the power supply system :math:`\Delta S^{(c, c+1)}_{PS}`, of the cooling system :math:`\Delta S^{(c, c+1)}_{C}`, and of the DM written :math:`\Delta S^{(c, c+1)}_{DM}`.
 For a reversible transformation holds thus